ariogunawan/POC-Oanda-Trading-Robot-API/README.md

 ## Project Structure

-- `main.py`: The main script to run the trading robot.
+- `oanda_monitoring.py`: The main script to run the trading robot.
-- `oanda_api.py`: Contains functions to interact with the OANDA API.
+- `oanda_class.py`: Contains functions to interact with the OANDA API.
-- `strategy.py`: Contains the trading strategies.
-- `logger.py`: Contains functions for logging and monitoring.
 - `requirements.txt`: List of required Python packages.
 - `.env.example`: Example environment file for OANDA API credentials.